CiscoDevNet/subscriber-awareness/README.md

 </p>
 *Figure 3.
 Core Teclnology*

-The core technology of our project is the process to link the subscriber in the system database with flow, device, and service instance in the network.
+The core technology of our project is the process to link the subscriber in the system database with flow, device, and service instance.
 The subscriber information and its flow features can be provided by the home gateway, application, softphone, application network signaling to the ODL controller.
 The flow features will be put in the match field, and the corresponding flowId will be stored with the subId.
 When the flow comes to the network, the southbound plugin will return the incoming nodes and byte count (optional for certain use cases).
 The logic flow diagram is shown in Figure 4.
 The Openflow switch is chosen here since it is easy to simulate using Mininet.
 <p align="left">
   <img src="https://cloud.githubusercontent.com/assets/15353120/17424852/aa0c533c-5a7c-11e6-918c-9e992f870976.png" height="250"/>
 </p>